 Same-day care available for orthopedic injuries

-We offer walk-in care for acute orthopedic injuries such as fractures, dislocations, strains and sprains at our Indian Creek Campus in Overland Park.
-Walk-in hours are 8 a.m.-7 p.m.
-Monday-Friday and 8 a.m.-2 p.m.
-Saturdays.
+We offer walk-in care for acute orthopedic injuries such as fractures, strains and sprains in Overland Park.
+Walk-in hours are weekdays 8 a.m.-7 p.m. and Saturdays 8 a.m.-2 p.m.
+See a sports medicine physician on Saturdays between 8-11 a.m. for sports injuries, including concussions.

 Orthopedic medicine services